-• Oil & Gas Solutions, Water & Wastewater Management, Pipeline Services
+• Oil & Gas, Water & Wastewater, Pipeline

 Both unconventional and conventional oil development have increased worldwide.
 Produced water, a byproduct of oil and gas production, can be quite detrimental to the environment.
 This high-volume derivative liquid is very salty—up to ten times the salinity of ocean water.
 It is often saturated with minerals, contains hydrocarbons and trace metals like lead, manganese, zinc, strontium, boron and manganese, and can include naturally occurring radioactive materials (NORMs.)